-For example, the fins of a whale, the forelimbs of a frog, and man have the same basic structures but perform different functions, therefore these are called homologous organs.
+For example, the fins of a whale, the forelimbs of a frog, and man have the same basic structures but perform different functions.
+Therefore these are called homologous organs.

 In 1843 homology was defined as: “the same organ in different animals under any variety of form and function.”

-For example, organs as different as a bat’s wing, a marine dog’s fin, a cat’s paw, and a human’s hand have a common underlying structure, with identical or very similar arrangements of bones and muscles.
+For example, organs as different as a bat’s wing, a marine dog’s fin, a cat’s paw, and a human’s hand have a standard underlying structure, with identical or very similar arrangements of bones and muscles.

-Similarly, a distinction was made between the homology of the analogy (also known as homoplasia ), which was defined as a “part or organ in an animal that has the same function as another part or organ in a different animal.”
+Similarly, a distinction was made between the homology of the analogy (also known as homoplasy ), which was defined as a “part or organ in an animal that has the same function as another part or organ in a different animal.”